ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ### `NewType`

 A type alias is a notational convenience, but it doesn't create a new type recognized by the type checker.
-`NewType` does create a new, distinct type, preventing accidental misuse of similar underlying types.
+`NewType` creates a new, distinct type, preventing accidental misuse of similar underlying types.
 You'll often want to use `NewType` instead of type aliasing:

 ```python